google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 # Setup: Ubuntu host, QEMU vm, x86-64 kernel

-These are the instructions on how to fuzz the x86-64 kernel in a QEMU with Ubuntu 14.04 on the host machine and Debian Wheezy in the QEMU instances.
+These are the instructions on how to fuzz the x86-64 kernel in a QEMU with Ubuntu 14.04 on the host machine and Debian Stretch in the QEMU instances.

 ## GCC